temporalio/edu-ai-workshop-mcp/README.md

-# AI Agent Workshop with Temporal
+# AI MCP Workshop with Temporal

 This repository contains a hands-on workshop demonstrating how to build durable MCP tools.
 ## Workshop Overview